coderefinery/train-the-trainer/content/streaming-practice-1.md

 You want to prepare so that once you go live, it's all smooth.
 The things you need to consider:
-* Review notes and what will happen in the upcoming session.
+* During the break, review notes and what will happen in the upcoming session.
 * Get everyone not active to turn off their videos.
 * Decide who speaks first.
 * Decide who does what over the next session. (talker, typer, primary,